Belle cashes in dormant treasury shares

 Belle Corp. has raised about P280 million after unloading treasury shares in a block sale, unlocking previously idle stock to help fund upcoming projects.

-The shares were sold to its affiliate Pacific Online Systems Corp. on Wednesday at P1.40 each, generating roughly P280 million in proceeds.
+The shares were sold on Wednesday at P1.40 each, generating roughly P280 million in proceeds.

 Treasury shares are previously issued stock that companies repurchase and hold in reserve.
 By reselling them, firms can raise funds without issuing new shares.